jump-dev/Gurobi.jl/README.md

 * Second order cone programming (SOCP)
 * Mixed integer second order cone programming (MISOCP)

+*The Gurobi wrapper for Julia is community driven and not officially supported by Gurobi.
+If you are a commercial customer interested in official support for Julia from Gurobi, let them know!*

 ## Installation

 Here is the procedure to setup this package: